-We as a society tend to paint a Norman Rockwell image of caregiving: A loving spouse caring for an appreciative mate, or a doting daughter or son seeing to the needs of a grateful, obliging parent.
-But caregiving can be a challenge within the warmest of relationships.
-When you’re caring for an abusive person—someone who’s hostile, controlling, or emotionally manipulative, the situation can seem impossible.
+As a society, we tend to paint a Norman Rockwell image of caregiving.
+We imagine a loving spouse caring for an appreciative mate, or a doting daughter (it’s almost always a daughter) seeing to the needs of a grateful parent.
+In fact, caregiving can be a challenge within the warmest of relationships.
+When you’re caring for an abusive person, the situation can seem impossible.
 Nothing you do is quite good enough.

-Sometimes, the constant complaining or bad behavior is a recent personality change that may be due to an underlying illness or medication.
-If you suspect that’s the case, consult the doctor to see if some medical relief or understanding is available.
+If the constant complaining or bad behavior is a recent personality change, it may be due to an underlying illness or medication.
+Consult your family member’s doctor for help.

 Here are some strategies for coping: